-The Secretary explained that this agenda item related to the proposed modification of 14.
-Rules on Anti-Profiteering on the basis of suggestions emerging out of inter-Ministerial consultations on the proposal sent to the Union Cabinet for creation of the post of Chairman and four Technical Members of the National Anti-Profiteering Authority (NAA).
+14. The Secretary explained that this agenda item related to the proposed modification of Rules on Anti-Profiteering on the basis of suggestions emerging out of inter-Ministerial consultations on the proposal sent to the Union Cabinet for creation of the post of Chairman and four Technical Members of the National Anti-Profiteering Authority (NAA).
 It was observed that the action for termination of senior officers of the Government on the recommendations of the Council would become a public exercise thereby diluting the importance of this Authority.
-He added that the decisions of the Council were also being referred to in the judicial fora, and in the event of a legal challenge to the recommendations of the Council, it was possible that the Council could be drawn into avoidable litigation.
+He added that the decisions of the Council were also being referred to in the judicial fora, and in the event of a legal challenge to the recommendations of the Council, it was undesirable for a Constitutional body like the Council to be drawn into avoidable litigation.
 It was undesirable for a Constitutional body like the Council to be drawn into legal disputes.
-In view of this, it was proposed that while the Council would have important responsibility of monitoring the performance of the NAA, the power of termination of the services of the Chairman and the Technical Members of the NAA could be exercised by the Chairperson of the Council in his capacity as the Union Finance Minister.
+In view of this, it was proposed that while the Council would have important responsibility of monitoring the performance of the NAA, the power of termination of the services of the Council in his capacity as the Union Finance Minister.
 He stated that, keeping this in view, certain amendments to Rules 124(4) and 124(5) of the CGST Rules were proposed, which read as follows: